-- A network of strategically mounted traffic and security cameras that feed into and are monitored real-time within a Public Safety information center; - A remotely controlled LED lighting system that safely illuminates the Urban Trail Network; - Bicycle and pedestrian detection systems tied to traffic signal operations; - Transit signal priorities; and - Dynamic message signing.
+- A network of strategically mounted traffic and security cameras that feed into and are monitored real-time within a Public Safety information center; - · A remotely controlled LED lighting system that safely illuminates the Urban Trail Network;

+- Bicycle and pedestrian detection systems tied to traffic signal operations;

+- · Transit signal priorities; and

+- · Dynamic message signing.

 New Orleans, Louisiana has a Traffic Camera Safety Program to deter red light violations, reduce speed violations, increase driver awareness, and reduce collision severity.
 The City has found the program deters repeat offenders.
 Over 80 percent of those receiving a traffic camera citation and pay it, do not repeat the offense.
-In Worcester, information generated by security cameras on traffic signals is fed into the Worcester Police Department real-time crime center.
+The City also has Pay by Phone parking meters.